Morton00000/Icon-Maker/README.md

 The color is applyed with a multiply.

-Any lines without the color tag "<#>" will still be unstitched but not colored.
+Any lines without the color tag "<#>" will still be unstitched but the name will not update.
+These icons will be whatever color is last in the list.

 Example: